goodhere/goodhere/README.md

 Good Here helps you discover impactful projects, connect with the changemakers behind them, and pursue new social impact opportunities.

+## Contact

+The Good Here team can be contacted by emailing hello@goodhere.org

 ## Beta

 Beta website: https://goodhere.org/